 A commercial real estate developer in the Metroplex, Reilly has been a strong philanthropist in the DFW community for many years by supporting a number of area initiatives as well as serving as a minority owner of the Texas Rangers' Baseball Club from 1974 through the 1998 campaign.
 Williams and Reilly are lifelong friends and were high school teammates at Arlington Heights High School in Fort Worth.
 In all, more than 220 donors contributed to the construction of Lupton Stadium and Williams-Reilly Field.

-Additional seating areas can be found in the spacious berm area located behind the first-base line.
-Lupton Stadium the Developed Walk of Champions honoring the former TCU greats in addition to a new videoboard that was installed prior to the beginning of the 2006 campaign.
+Additional seating areas can be found in the spacious terraced berm area located behind the first-base line.
+Lupton Stadium developed the Walk of Champions honoring the former TCU greats in addition to a videoboard that was installed prior to the beginning of the 2006 campaign.

 For the ones who don the Purple and White, Lupton Stadium features a spacious clubhouse with 35 custom-built lockers for the Horned Frogs.
 Located under the main grandstand, the TCU clubhouse provides direct access to the Frogs' third-base dugout.
-Adjacent to the TCU clubhouse are offices for coaches with their own private dressing area along with a spacious athletic training room, laundry and equipment facilities and indoor batting cages available for year-round use.
+Adjacent to the TCU clubhouse are offices for coaches with their own private dressing area along with a spacious athletic training room, laundry and equipment facilities.

 Lupton Stadium also maintains the feel of the TCU Diamond - the former home of the Frogs - as the foul poles and flag poles donated by Williams were moved to the new stadium to give long-time Frog faithfuls a touch of the old park.
 The main entrance to Lupton Stadium even includes some of the bricks that made up the Wrigley Field-style backstop at the old TCU Diamond.

 The playing surface features the latest technology in field maintenance, including a Bermuda TIFF 419 surface.
-The dugouts are heated with Major League Baseball-style bat and helmet racks while a spacious home-and-visitor bullpen areas are located outside the field the field of play.
+The dugouts feature Major League Baseball-style bat and helmet racks while a spacious home-and-visitor bullpen areas are located outside the field the field of play.